 - MPEG-2: format used for creating standard definition DVDs.

-Most of the videos you compress for the web will be one of these flavors.
-It should be noted that .MOV does not represent a codec.
+It should be noted that .MOV is not a codec.
 It’s the suffix for a QuickTime video, but that video could be any number of codecs.
-You can have an h.264 .mov file, a ProRes .mov file, an MPEG-2 .mov file, etc.
+You can have an h.264 .mov file, a ProRes .mov file, an MPEG-2 .mov file, etc. Popular video formats on Windows systems include .AVI and WMV files.

 As I also mentioned above, I export using Apple’s AppleTV preset (a .m4v, h.264 codec).
 I like it because it yields a high quality video with optimal settings for smooth playback.
 It’s also a format that is playable on popular mobile devices.